 Institutional Award Presented to a national or international organization for outstanding contribution to impact assessment, such as a significant contribution to the practice of impact assessment, setting regulatory standards, or other environment-related activity deserving recognition.

 Lifetime Achievement Award Previously known as the Rose-Hulman Award.
 Awarded to a past or present member of IAIA for major contribution to the field of impact assessment over a sustained period.
-[Note that this is the only award for which IAIA membership is required.]
+[Recipient Must be an IAIA Member]

 Regional Award Awarded to a person or organization that has made a substantial contribution to the field of impact assessment and/or has taken a leadership role in promoting best practice in impact assessment within the general world region of the location of the conference for the year.

-IAIA is pleased to recognize its 2016 award winners.
+IAIA is pleased to recognize and congratulate its 2023 award winners.
 Thank you to those who submitted nominations for the Awards Committee to consider.

 Lifetime Achievement Award